Do you feel overwhelmed about how to edit your own writing and make the novel you labored over strong enough for

 * Student Forum—If you have questions or want to interact with other students, you can participate in the classroom’s online discussion forum.
 You can also post homework responses for accountability purposes.

 * Login 24/7—Content is available to stream in video and to download as PDF files, ready for you to review at your own pace.

 * Lifetime Updates—As this online writing class grows over time, you’ll be grandfathered in at the current price and you’ll never pay a penny for updates.

 Who Is Stacy To Teach You This?

-She has taught writing workshops for organizations including:
+She has taught writing workshops for programs including:

 - Sisters in Crime Guppies